 Just over an hour from Manchester and Leeds, the Forest of Bowland Area of Outstanding Natural Beauty is one of England’s last undiscovered uplands.

-Quieter than the Yorkshire Dales, less commercialised than the Peak District and more compact than the Lake District, the Forest of Bowland is an oasis of tranquillity where you’ll find room to breathe and space to think.
+Quieter than the Yorkshire Dales, less commercialised than the Peak District and more compact than the Lake District, the Forest of Bowland is an oasis of tranquility where you’ll find room to breathe and space to think.

 Spanned by just two single track roads, mobile phone reception remains patchy and during the week you’ll have 300 square miles of remote uplands and secluded valleys pretty much to yourself.
 If you really want to get away from it all – this is the perfect destination.